A belated Happy Autumn to you! And as if I wasn’t already feeling low enough about Summer’s end, the season change has brought me a throat virus.

 Change of season is a time many people get sick, so it’s a good idea to keep a couple go-to remedies on hand.
 I mentioned elderberry syrup.
 It’s a proven cold and flu remedy and is pretty easy to find if you don’t make your own.

-Calendula and St. Johnswort (pictured above) are helpful for many different complaints, including cold and flu, so I always have them around in various forms (dried, tinctured, infused oil, salves and creams).
+Calendula and St. Johnswort are helpful for many different complaints, including cold and flu, so I always have them around in various forms (dried, tinctured, infused oil, salves and creams).

 Calendula tea can be used as a gargle to reduce inflammation of the mucous membranes of the mouth and throat, which will ease a sore throat.
-Tincture can be substituted if you don’t have it dried.
+Tincture can be substituted if you don’t have Calendula flowers.
+Add 2 teaspoons tincture to 1 cup of warm water.

 St. Johnswort with its antiviral, expectorant, and anti-inflammatory properties is another great herb tea to gargle with, and is said to be especially useful for chronic sore throat.
 Again, substitute tincture if you don’t have the dried plant.

-Drinking those teas is great too but may take an acquired taste.
-Try making a big batch of tub tea with Lavender or Chamomile added to the Calendula and St. Johnswort and treat yourself to a nice, long soak.
+For a tub tea, add Lavender or Chamomile to the Calendula and St. Johnswort blend then treat yourself to a nice, long soak.